-Due to the Coronavirus Disease 2019 (COVID-19) pandemic, the Prince George’s County Board of Elections will be closed to the public by appointment only.
+Due to the Coronavirus Disease 2019 (COVID-19) pandemic, the Prince George’s County Board of Elections is open to the public by appointment only.
 Please call 301-341-7300 to make an appointment.

 General Election - November 3, 2020 from 7 am until 8 pm.

-The next board meeting will be Monday May 18, 2020 at 5:30 pm via teleconference.
-The public can dial in to this meeting by phone using the following information:
+The next board meeting will be conducted on Monday, October 5, 2020 at 5:30 pm via teleconference.
+Information for the public to dial in by phone will be posted prior to the meeting.